KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 linking, to pull unresolved symbols in all the object files of the program.

 Now we know that we can't use `-nostdlib` and `--sysroot` flags.
-Unfortunately, trying to compile simple C++ program we get bunch of undefined references error.
+Unfortunately, trying to compile simple C++ program we get a bunch of undefined references error.
 Let's tackle it step by step.

 ### The nasty linker errors